numerous-com/numerous-sdk/docs/collection_files.md

 ## Referring to files

-In order to access a file, use the `file` method of a collection.
+Use the `file` method of a collection to access a file.

 Calling the `file` method does not actually create a file, but rather creates a reference to that file.